All work is due by midnight on January 12th via Canvas

 - Comic Sans Criminal – make sure you are not committing the crime

-What are best practices for using symbols to represent objects, things, ideas?
+What are the best practices for using symbols to represent objects, things, ideas?
 What works?
 How can complex ideas be represented in symbols?

 - Visual Thinking Basics (David Gray)